-The Average Budget for Your Wedding
+What is the Average Budget for Your Wedding?

 As wedding trends come and go, we see some that should stay and plenty that should go.
 We see weddings moving back into more vintage themes with weddings reflecting earlier times like the 1930's and 40's with gangsters and flappers.
 Some even just go with the older dresses, older china patterns, and lots of lace.

 The DIY revolution is also upon us as couples all over the world are making their own invitations and purchasing a mixed assortment of dishes from thrift stores and secondhand stores.
 As brides strive to make their weddings more unique, the one trend that must come to a halt, and soon, is the ever growing wedding prices.

 In 2000, and even as recently as 2013, the average cost of weddings was anywhere between $40,000 and $70,000.
 This number may seem ridiculous, but as the cost of all of the various areas of your wedding slowly climbs higher and higher, these numbers start adding up quickly.
 As recently as 5 years ago, wedding photographers were asking upwards of $3,000 to $5,000 for their services on the day of the wedding, not including wedding photographs after the big day.

 Wedding flowers could easily get up to $10,000 depending on the type of flowers you ordered, how big and extravagant y our arrangements and the sheer number of bouquets and corsages you purchased.
 This is one area where it's easy to get out of control very quickly.
 The wedding cake could cost up to $1,000 or more, and wedding catering was crazy.
 Caterers in general ask for around $60 to $75 a head, and then like to talk you into all sorts of extras.